What is Wyckoff distribution?

 How to identify distribution on the chart?

-- The ratio of up days to down days is pretty much equal.
+- Equal Ratio of Up and Down Days: The ratio of up days to down days is roughly equal, indicating indecision.

-- The best time frame to look for distribution signs is daily.
+- Daily Time Frame: The best time frame for spotting these signs is the daily chart.

 Range-bound strategy